 Thought: If I’m going to run I should start doing some stretches.

 Observation: Yeah, these stretches feel good.
 And look at me, I’m exercising already.

 So within a few seconds of having that positive self belief you’re doing the thing you wanted to do, and you’re moving towards your goal of losing weight and being healthy.

 This perhaps is one reason why scientists recently proved that positivity makes you healthier.

 And that is the difference between a positive self belief and a negative self belief.

 5 steps to stopping negative self-beliefs

 So now we’ve been smacked in the face with a new understanding of why self beliefs matter so much, what the hotcakes we gonna do about it?

-If you’re a dude who thinks women don’t want to talk to you, talk to them anyway.
-99 times out of 100 you will find that your negative self belief is bullshit.
+- For instance, if you’re a dude who thinks women don’t want to talk to you, talk to them anyway.
+99 times out of 100 you will find that your negative self belief is garbage.
 That girl will talk right back to you happily.
 And with one action you have erased your negative self belief and it can no longer corrupt your mind and ruin your life.